 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Transit are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2017.
+As described in Note F to the financial statements, the Transit changed accounting policies related to postemployment benefits by adopting Statement of Governmental Accounting Standards Board (GASB) No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, in 2018.
+Accordingly, the cumulative effect of the accounting change as of the beginning of the year is reported in the statement of activities.
 We noted no transactions entered into by the Transit during the year for which there is a lack of authoritative guidance or consensus.
 To the best of our knowledge, all significant transactions have been recognized in the financial statements in the proper period.